theodoreOnzGit/tuas_boussinesq_solver/examples/ciet_educational_simulator/README.md

 ## Performance

-- Mass balances during flow diode situation is not exactly good, it is basically check the three branch flow version first.
-If the mass flowrate in DHX branch is in opposite direction, then recalculate the two branch version.
-Done serially, it's kind of slow.
-Do it in parallel (done, and at least doesn't look wrong at least from the GUI)

-- Should solution time be too slow for certain timesteps, then I want the thread not to sleep too long so that the simulation can speed up.
-So that means if elapsed time is more than simulation time, do not allow thread sleep so that the simulation can be in real-time.
-This makes it more palatable for slower computers. (done, fast fwd button does reasonably well)

-### Very low priority

 - Potentially, one could solve mass balances and energy balances on two different timesteps.
 This could help with simulation stability and performance.
 However, this technique needs to be tested.
 I wonder if Modelica